Jeanmatozo/AI-LLM-security-lab/reports/week7_ai_red_team.md

 - Fixed in Week 7 by routing file access commands through the tool layer and logging routing decisions.

 ---
+## Red Team Analysis

+From an adversarial perspective, this system initially exhibited a subtle but high-impact weakness: the ability to probe privileged operations without triggering enforcement or audit logs.

+By issuing file-read commands that the LLM refused in natural language, an attacker could:
+- Test access boundaries
+- Infer the existence of protected resources
+- Avoid leaving forensic evidence

+This represents a classic “silent failure” pattern, where the system appears secure from a user perspective but fails from an audit and detection standpoint.

+The introduction of deterministic routing closed this gap by ensuring that all privileged intents pass through enforced controls and logging, regardless of model behavior.

+---

 ### Finding 2 — Control Validation: Deterministic Routing Restores Auditability
 **Severity:** Medium (design improvement)